 This section provides a quick introduction to the steps required to undertake a SINMAP analysis.
 Each of these procedures is explained in more detail in Section 4.
 Sample data files are provided for use with the tutorial.
-The file sample.asc is a small ASCII file of DEM data, and the files samplels.shp, samplels.shx, and samplels.dbf are a point shapefile coverage of landslides.
-These files should be copied to a directory where you want the SINMAP output files to be created.
+The file sample.ase is a small ASCII file of DEM data, and the files samplels.shp, samplels.shx, and samplels.dbf are a point shapefile coverage of landslides.
+These files should be copied to a folder where you want the SINMAP output files to be created.

-- 1. Start up ArcView.
-From the Project window File menu, choose Extensions.
-In the dialog box that pops up, click the check box next to SINMAP. - 2.
-Create a new view and import the ASCII grid into ArcView format.
-From the View's File menu, select the item Import Grids...
-Then, select the ASCII import file type, choose the file sample.asc, name the output grid 'sample', and choose No from the 'Cell values as integers' yes/no box. - 3.
-In the View menu bar, a menu called SinMap was added when the SINMAP extension was loaded.
-From the SinMap menu, choose 'Select DEM Grid for Analysis', and then navigate to and select the 'sample' grid. - 4.
-From the SinMap menu choose 'Make Single Calibration Region Theme.'
+- Start up ArcMap.
+Click on tools > Customize > Add from file and select the file c:\program files\SINMAP\agSINMAP.dll.
+In the Customize dialog box, select the check box next to SINMAP.
+The SINMAP Toolbar should appear. - 2.
+Open ArcToolbox.
+Open the tool Conversion Tools > To Raster > ASCII to Raster.
+On the ASCII to Grid dialog choose the file sample.asc, as input file and name the output grid 'sample', and choose Grid type as Float. - 3.
+The SINMAP toolbar loaded as step 1 has three menus; Initialization, Grid Processing, and Stability Analysis.
+From the Initialization menu, choose 'Select DEM Grid for Analysis', and then navigate to and select the 'sample' grid. - 4.
+From the Initialization menu choose Make Single Calibration Region Theme.'
 Accept the default values for the calibration parameters. - 5.
-From the SinMap menu choose 'Select Landslide Point Theme'.
+From the Initialization menu choose 'Select Landslide Point Theme'.
 Select the file samplels.shp in the file navigator box. - 6.
-Under Grid Processing, select 'Compute All Steps' to create the pit-filled DEM, slope, flow direction, and specific catchment area grid themes. - 7.
-Under Stability Analysis, select 'Compute All Steps' to create the stability index and saturation grid themes and to create the SA Plot.

-- 8. In the newly created SA Plot, activate the 'Region 1' theme and make it visible. - 9.
-From the SinMap Menu choose the item 'Add/Delete Stability Equation Lines' to overlay the data points with the SINMAP theory boundary lines.
-Alternatively, you may choose the same menu item from the popup menu activated by the right mouse button. - 10.
-To view a statistical summary of the data, either choose statistics from the SinMap menu or mouse activated menu.
+Under Grid Processing menu, select 'Compute All Steps' to create the pit-filled DEM, slope, flow direction, and specific catchment area grid themes. - 7.
+Under Stability Analysis menu, select 'Compute All Steps' to create the stability index and saturation grid themes and to create the SA Plot. - 8.
+In the newly created SA Plot, 'Region 1 Points' will be checked and points visible in the plot. - 9.
+From the list box on the left of the SA Plot choose 'Region 1 Lines' to overlay the data points with the SINMAP theory boundary lines. - 10.
+To view a statistical summary of the data, click Statistics button on the SA-Plot dialog.